 For example, the technical standard ITU-T H.323 (from ITU's Telecommunication Standardization Sector), a call signaling and multimedia transport protocol, is widely implemented by voice and video-conferencing equipment manufacturers.
 It enables real-time communication to take place between different video-conferencing units, such as at a medical practice in a rural area and a hospital in the city.
 Multimedia encoder/decoders, such as ITU-T H.264 for videos and ITU-T T.800 for images; security standards (including the public key infrastructure defined in ITU-T X.509), and the ITU-T G.1000 family of Recommendations ensuring multimedia quality of service and performance, are crucial for many e-health applications.

-1.3 WHY IS BROADBAND IMPORTANT?
+WHY IS BROADBAND IMPORTANT

-Can broadband create jobs?
+an broadband create jobs?
 How soon would investment in these networks pay for itself?
 What would be the impact on a country's gross domestic product (GDP)?
-Chapter 3 provides links to around a hundred research reports and case studies on the economic effects of providing broadband access to the Internet, alongside use of ICT in general.
-Examples of this research are given in Tables 1.1 and 1.2.
+Chapter 3 provides links to more than a hundred research reports and case studies on the economic effects of providing broadband access to the Internet, alongside use of information and communication technologies (ICT) in general.
+Examples of this research are given in Tables 1 and 2.

 Nearly all studies suggest positive returns can be expected from investment in broadband infrastructure.
 For example, an analysis for the European Commission estimates that broadband can create more than two million jobs in Europe by 2015, and an increase in GDP of at least EUR 636 billion.
 A study in Brazil reported that broadband added up to 1.4% to the employment growth rate.
 In China, every 10% increase in broadband penetration is seen as contributing an additional 2.5% to GDP growth.
-In Thailand, where in 2010 only some 3% of households had broadband and 12% of individuals, it has nevertheless been forecast that if broadband is promoted, it could add 2.4% per cent to the country's GDP growth rate.
+In Thailand, where in 2010 only some 3% of households have broadband and 12% of individuals, it has nevertheless been forecast that broadband could add nearly one per cent to the country's GDP growth rate.